Library By-Laws

 10. Performs other duties as necessary.

 Section 7.
-Vice-President: Power and Duties
+Vice-President: Powers and Duties

 1. Assumes the duties and functions of the President when the President is unable to do so, or at the request of the President.